rsonquery/rsonpath/crates/rsonpath-test/README.md

 # Just codegen

-This crate is almost useless.
+This crate should be used only for the declarative TOML tests.

-It has no code in it except for the build script.
-The build script generates test cases for `rsonpath-lib` using `rsonpath-test-codegen`.
+It has no code in it except for the build script and the generated script.
+The build script generates test cases for `rsonpath-lib` based on TOML files in `tests/documents` using `rsonpath-test-codegen`.
 This is needed for the following reasons:

 1. `rsonpath-test-codegen` cannot also have a `build.rs` script to generate the tests, since it would need to build-depend on itself;